-The Finance Committee is responsible for, among other things, reviewing matters pertaining to the Company's capital structure and corporate finance strategy, overseeing the Treasury function, reviewing proposed acquisitions and similar strategic transactions and material contractual commitments, evaluating and assessing completed acquisitions, overseeing our defined contribution and other benefit and retirement plans, reviewing Akamai's material insurance programs and assisting and advising management on its operating plans, including any specific plans in place from time to time related to margin improvement, creation of long-term stockholder value or meeting other financial goals.
-The Finance Committee held ten meetings in 2023.
+The Finance Committee is responsible for, among other things, reviewing matters pertaining to the capital structure and corporate finance strategy, oversight of the Treasury function, review of proposed acquisitions and similar strategic transactions, ongoing evaluation and assessment of completed acquisitions, oversight of our defined contribution and other retirement plans, review of Akamai's insurance program and assisting and advising management on its operating plans, including any specific plans in place from time to time related to margin improvement, creation of long-term stockholder value, or meeting other financial goals.
+Due to our acquisitions, our Finance Committee met regularly in 2022 to review the deal pipeline, diligence related matters and deal terms.
+The Finance Committee held eight meetings in 2022.

 The TL&C Committee assists the Board in discharging its oversight responsibilities relating to talent development, succession planning, compensation of our executive officers, directors and other employees and employee health and safety and engagement.
 The TL&C Committee assists in determining the compensation of our Chief Executive Officer and other executive officers, including administering our bonus, incentive compensation and stock plans, approving equity grants and approving the salaries and other compensation benefits of our executive officers.
 In addition, the TL&C Committee consults with our management regarding human capital management, including our benefit plans and compensation policies and practices, as well as our leadership development initiatives.
 It also provides counsel and oversight to our management team on key human resource management strategies and programs, including those related to diversity, equity and inclusion, pay equity and other ESG initiatives, initiatives involving corporate culture, enterprise-wide talent development and succession planning.
-The TL&C Committee also supports the Board and ESG Committee is directly responsible for the appointment and oversight of our independent compensation consultants and other advisors it retains.
-The TL&C Committee held eight meetings in 2023.
+The TL&C Committee also supports the Board and ESG Committee's oversight of our programs related to employee engagement, health, safety and well-being.
+The TL&C Committee is directly responsible for the appointment and oversight of our independent compensation consultants and other advisors it retains.
+The TL&C Committee held ten meetings in 2022.